Skip to main content

 }

-// Helper: Get balance (returns 0 if not found)
+// Helper: read a user's balance (returns 0 if unset)

 if (!_balances.member(disclose(account))) {